Steven Spielberg

 ...

-Most recently, Krieger produced the Spielberg-directed film The Fabelmans, which earned seven Academy Award nominations including Best Picture, for which she received her fourth Oscar nomination.
+Krieger also produced the Spielberg-directed film The Fabelmans, which earned seven Academy Award nominations including Best Picture.

 She produced the 2021 Academy Award-nominated film West Side Story, executive produced The Trial of the Chicago 7, which was written and directed by Aaron Sorkin, and executive produced Oslo, which stars Andrew Scott and Ruth Williams.
 Previously, Krieger produced the Spielberg-directed films Ready Player One, based on the best-selling book by Ernest Cline, and The Post, a drama inspired by The Washington Post’s first female publisher, Katharine Graham (Meryl Streep), and its driven editor, Ben Bradlee (Tom Hanks).
 Krieger also served as executive producer of The BFG and produced the Academy Award-nominated film Bridge of Spies.
 Additional producing credits include Lincoln, War Horse, and Indiana Jones and the Kingdom of the Crystal Skull.